Regional Representative for the National Social Anxiety Center (NSAC)

 • Do I recognize that my fears or rituals may not make sense, yet still feel unable to stop them?

 If you answered “yes” to several of these, you may be experiencing OCD.
-The good news: effective, evidence-based treatments are available.
+The good news: effective, evidence-based treatments are available in San Jose and throughout California with the Cognitive Behavior Therapy Center of Silicon Valley.

 What is OCD?